JeronimoDU/Default-PLUS-PLUS/README.md

 # Default-PLUS-PLUS

-Dual Univers Advanced flight script
+Dual Univers most Advanced flight script

 Default++ developed since 2017, is the most advanced and innovative flight script with a unique navigation operating system Winlib++.